 In the past, famous explorers had difficulties with ice and exploring new areas.
 It was one of the biggest and most dangerous obstacles a sailor could face, and many avoided it.
 That’s why icy areas are somewhat unexplored and, as such, represent an unexplored entity.

 This “unexploredness” has been transferred to our state of mind and our being, too.
-The ice could represent an unexplored part of us – the part which we didn’t know existed because it’s hard to explored and hidden so deep inside of us.
+The ice could represent an unexplored part of us – the part which we didn’t know existed because it’s hard to explore and hidden so deep inside of us.

 Ice sometimes represents our feelings of anger towards another subject.
 In most cases, ice is connected to negative emotions or rather a lack of emotions.
 But one of the most common emotions we can attribute to ice is anger.